 - 2.1.
 Schools must notify the Convenor at the December meeting if they will have teams competing in Basketball. - 2.2.
 League play shall consist of 8 games - 2.3.1.
 Competitive league games will be scheduled by the Convenor on Monday's and Wednesday's.
 If there are scheduling difficulties due to a large number of teams, games may be scheduled on Tuesday's or Thursday's at the Convenor's discretion.
-If a school has more than four teams, the Convenor may create an unbalanced home/away schedule to accommodate.
+If a school has more than four teams, the Convenor may create an unbalanced home/away schedule to accommodate. - 2.3.2.

-- 2.3.2.
 The Convenor will prepare both the season schedule and playoff brackets prior to the season beginning in order to prepare teams for playoff draws. - 2.3.3.
 All schools may submit a maximum of one no-play date per team entered.
 A no-play date is a date where that school cannot play whatsoever. - 2.3.4.
 All schools may submit no-host date but are limited to a maximum of three dates per team entered.
 A no-host date is a date where that school can play but cannot host.
 Exceptions include schools that do not have a gym. - 2.4.
-Any changes to the schedule must be initiated by the school having the conflict, with the team that they are to play.
+Any changes to the schedule mustgw be initiated by the school having the conflict, with the team that they are to play.
 The team initiating the change will notify the Convenor. - 2.5.
 For all unplayed games, the team originally requesting the change will receive a loss and the other team a win. - 2.6.
 Rescheduled games played after the official end of the league schedule will not be counted in rankings for the playoffs. - 2.7.
 Boys' playoff games will be scheduled on Monday and Wednesday of the playoff week.
 Girls' playoff games will be scheduled on Tuesday and Thursday of the playoff week. - 2.8.
 Playoffs and finals are to be completed on the last weekend before the last week of classes prior to the start of the AWCS and CSC spring break. - 3.
-Teams should arrive at designated schools for games as soon as possible (4:00 p.m. start).
-A game may be called at 4:20 p.m. if prior arrangements have not been made. - 4.
-Referees & Assigner
+Teams should arrive at designated schools for games as soon as possible for a 4:00 p.m. start, unless a school designates a later start time.
+A game will be defaulted 15 minutes after the scheduled game start time, unless prior arrangements have been made.